 He added that “while there are some areas where compromise has been possible, we have been unable to bridge important policy gaps between us.”

-Corbyn’s Labour sought the softest sort of Brexit, one that would have kept Britain so closely aligned with E.U. customs rules and tariffs that it probably would have forbade it from seeking its own independent trade deals with countries such as the United States, China and India.
+Corbyn’s Labour sought the softest sort of Brexit, one that would have kept Britain so closely aligned with E.U. customs rules and tariffs that it probably would have been unable to seek its own independent trade deals with countries such as the United States, China and India.
 That was a red line for May — and a Brexit that hard-liners would never approve.

 Speaking at a rally in Bristol, May blamed the failure of the talks on Labour’s position on Brexit, which many find ambiguous.